 - Using two spoons, drop thin pieces of cookie dough on top of the brownie mixture.

-- Bake on the center rack for about 25 minutes or until the center of cookie dough is browned and set.
+- Bake on the center rack for about 25 minutes or until the center of cookie dough is browned and set and a toothpick comes out clean.

 - Remove from oven and let cool for 10 minutes in muffin tin.
 Press tops with bottom of glass dish or bottom of muffin tins to create a bowl shape.